 DDT Remains Localized

-Semmens said he was surprised to find out from the study that “the spatial footprint of where the DDT is in the sediments off California is remarkably well conserved relative to where it was dumped into the ocean long, long ago.”
+Semmens said he was surprised to find out from the study that “the spatial footprint of where the DDT is in the sediments off California is remarkably well-conserved relative to where it was dumped into the ocean long, long ago.”This is contrary to what is generally believed, that the ocean disperses and dilutes toxins, he said.

-Part of the reason is that DDT is not water-soluble, Semmens said, “but we don’t know exactly why the ocean hasn’t done more to disperse the pollutants.
-That’s an interesting open question.”
+“But we don’t know exactly why the ocean hasn’t done more to disperse the pollutants,“ he added. ”That’s an interesting open question.”

 An angler at a 2015 fishing derby in San Diego.
 (The Southern California Coastal Water Research Project).

-“Zooming all the way out, the study showed that the ocean doesn’t have an infinite capacity to deal with pollutants, toxins, and negative impacts that we as humans put on it,” Semmens said,
+“Zooming all the way out, the study showed that the ocean doesn’t have an infinite capacity to deal with pollutants, toxins, and negative impacts that we as humans put on it,” Semmens said.

 DDT in History

-Swiss chemist Paul Hermann Müller was awarded the 1948 Nobel Prize in Physiology or Medicine “for his discovery of the high efficiency of DDT as a contact poison against several arthropods.”
+DDT was developed in the 1940s and was the first synthetic insecticide; it was used to combat malaria, typhus, and other insect-borne human diseases.Swiss chemist Paul Hermann Müller was awarded the 1948 Nobel Prize in Physiology or Medicine “for his discovery of the high efficiency of DDT as a contact poison against several arthropods.”

 DTT was later widely used for agricultural purposes.
 In 1972, the U.S. Environmental Protection Agency (EPA) issued a cancellation order for DDT “based on its adverse environmental effects” and “its potential human health risks.”

-DDT is now “classified as a probable human carcinogen by U.S. and international authorities.”
+DDT is now classified as a probable human carcinogen by U.S. and international authorities.

-It is also known to be very persistent in the environment and accumulate in fatty tissues, according to EPA.
+It is also known to be very persistent in the environment and accumulate in fatty tissues, according to the EPA.